Riesgo Lab

 Our project will use comparative genomics, transcriptomics, and 16S amplicon sequencing to understand how sex is determined in sponges compared to bilaterians (annelids), what the role of the microbiome is in reproductive shifts and what is the impact of reproduction on their macroevolutionary trajectories.
 We will include fieldwork, deep sequencing, bioinformatics, statistics, and phylogenetic comparative methods to resolve these questions in a project funded by the Ministry of Science and Innovation of Spain.

-Our project will use comparative genomics, transcriptomics, and 16S amplicon sequencing, as well as genetic tools, to understand how sponges establish their associations with prokaryotic and eukaryotic microbes.
-We have included a large sampling set, deep sequencing, bioinformatics, statistics, phylogenetics, and comparative methods to resolve these questions in a project funded by the Gordon and Betty Moore Foundation.
+Our project will use population genomics, comparative genomics, transcriptomics, and 16S amplicon sequencing, as well as experimental settings, to understand how freshwater sponges establish their associations with prokaryotic and eukaryotic microbes.
+We have included a large sampling set, deep sequencing, bioinformatics, statistics, phylogenetics, and comparative methods to resolve these questions in a project funded by the Ministry of Science and Innovation (Spain).

 Sponges as natural samplers of eDNA